Pioneering: A passion for inventing

 Selling on Amazon

 Selling on Amazon Marketplace enables individuals and businesses of all sizes to reach hundreds of millions of customers instantly when they sell their products on Amazon.
-Sellers on Amazon can list their products with no listing fee and have their products featured right alongside items carried by Amazon.

 Buying on Amazon

 In 1997, Amazon launched 1-Click, an innovation that gives customers the ability to make purchases on the Web with just one click of the mouse—no more entering the same information over and over again for each purchase.

 Dash Button service is designed to eliminate those moments you realize you forgot to order a frequently-used household items — things like laundry detergent, dog food, shampoo, and mouthwash.